 Coincidentally, this general area of the mountain was called the Xihai Peak Forest, quite similar to Huangshan’s Xihai Grand Canyon.

-Roughly half-way up, we notice a viewing platform called ‘Tiantai.’
+Roughly half-way up, we noticed a viewing platform called ‘Tiantai.’
 Getting there required a climb up a separate steep staircase which diverged from the main trail.
 We couldn’t tell how far up it went, and despite it not even appearing on our maps, we decided to go check it out anyway.

 And it turned out to be the right choice.
 We reached the platform at the end after several minutes of climbing and were not disappointed with the views.
 We could even spot the next major landmark, the Tianzi Pavilion, far off in the distance.